 - British Columbia Resources Inventory Standards Committee (RISC); formerly Resource Inventory Committee (RIC).
 The RISC establishes standards for collecting, interpreting, and reporting natural inventory data.
 RISC have published standards for surveying key wildlife species and groups in BC (RISC 2007). - British Columbia Conservation Data Centre (CDC) systematically collects and disseminates information on plants, animals, and ecosystems at risk in BC (BC CDC 2021). - Species at Risk Act (SARA) recovery strategies or management plans, which are sometimes available to guide management and recovery of federally listed species at risk (Government of Canada 2021b). - Compendium of Wildlife Guidelines for Industrial Development Projects in the North Area, British Columbia.
-This document provides value-specific guidance for BC's North Area (Omineca, Peace, and Skeena Regions) specifically addressing threats to wildlife and mitigations from industrial development activities (BC MFLNRO 2014). - Develop with Care, Environmental Guidelines for Urban and Rural Land Development in British Columbia provides resources for developers and managers to maintain and create environmental functioning for urban and rural development projects (BC MOE 2014a).

-- Best Management Practices Guidelines for Bats in British Columbia describes potential risks and impacts of development projects on BC bats and their habitats, and provides guidelines to minimize them (Holroyd and Craig 2016). - ECCC's Avoidance Guidelines describe federally supported best practices for avoiding harm to migratory birds (ECCC 2021a).
+This document provides value-specific guidance for BC's North Area (Omineca, Peace, and Skeena Regions) specifically addressing threats to wildlife and mitigations from industrial development activities (BC MFLNRO 2014). - Develop with Care, Environmental Guidelines for Urban and Rural Land Development in British Columbia provides resources for developers and managers to maintain and create environmental functioning for urban and rural development projects (BC MOE 2014a). - Management Plan for the Mountain Goat (Oreamnos americanus) in British Columbia describes current threats and management tools presently in use and makes high-level management recommendations that will assist in the conservation and management of the species (BC MOE 2010). - Best Management Practices Guidelines for Bats in British Columbia describes potential risks and impacts of development projects on BC bats and their habitats and provides guidelines to minimize them (Holroyd and Craig 2016). - ECCC's Avoidance Guidelines describe federally supported best practices for avoiding harm to migratory birds (ECCC 2021a).